-This can be great when there’s a true need to grow and it benefits the work at hand that the employee grow professionally.
+This can be great when there’s a true need to grow and it benefits the work at hand that the employee grows professionally.
 When employees are truly in need of instruction and training, they appreciate and have high job satisfaction if they feel their manager is investing in them.
-However, this requires the manager to actually have expertise, of course and to genuinely care and be good at teaching others.
+However, this requires the manager to actually have the expertise, of course, and to genuinely care and be good at teaching others.

 The coaching management style may not be nearly as helpful when the manager tends to coach instead of having tough conversations with someone who is struggling, or an employee is not actually interested in learning but requires discipline and/or focus that can't be improved by teaching.
 Other times, coaching managers may end up inadvertently playing favorites or seeming to lavish attention on certain employees who either seek out coaching or are perceived to need it.

-Hopefully it is clear that there is no one type of manager or management style that works under all scenarios for all people.
-Moreover, even if you naturally have some personality tendencies as a manager, very few of us are cariactures of these six management styles and hew our behavior exactly to the category specification.
+Hopefully, it is clear that there is no one type of manager or management style that works under all scenarios for all people.
+Moreover, even if you naturally have some personality tendencies as a manager, very few of us are caricatures of these six management styles.
 It should be clear that sometimes managers really will have to go against their natural work style and default tendencies.

 At the end of the day, most managers have to wear many hats.
 Needless to say, we all have individualized decision-making processes.
 It can be a difficult job to manage and motivate people while accomplishing a business objective or solving a problem at work.
 Adapting approaches or management styles from one situation to the next, even with different groups of people, tailored to getting the best performance under the circumstances is certainly challenging.